nadeemabdulhamid/csc404-repo-fall2025/projects/01/proposals/avery-extension-project1.md

 }
 ```

 <p>The second part of the function would be for the specific error that is being made.
 The "e" variable would represent the error class built-in to the programming language that would be programmed to check the operation in the try section and check for every error that could pop up.
-With try being connected to the error class, I would add a method in the class to get the last error message the operation ran into and have ```e.message``` print out that error.</p>
+With try being connected to the error class, I would add a method in the class to get the last error message the operation ran into and have "e.message" print out that error.</p>

 ## Examples